gSchool/movie-crud/README.md

 ### Make your own movie rating site.

-- Fork and Clone this repository
+1. Fork and Clone this repository
-- Deploy your site
+1. Create CRUD Routes.
-- You do not have to match the mockups exactly, but the app should be attractive.
+1. Style your site.
+However, CRUD is the priority.
-- This is a CRUD assessment.
-Your first priority is to get all of the routes working.
-Your second prioirty is CSS.
-It's open book: you can look at previous CRUD apps you've built for guidance, but you should NOT be copying and pasting any code.
+1. Deploy your site

 ## HOME PAGE